📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Google supports three structured data formats—JSON-LD, Microdata, and RDFa—but explicitly recommends JSON-LD because it’s:

-- Easier to implement: Add it to the header without touching HTML structure
+- Easier to implement: Add it to the header without touching HTML structure for your schema markup for AI Overviews

 - Simpler to maintain: All markup in one place, separate from visible content

-- Less error-prone: Reduces the risk of breaking layout or missing closing tags
+- Less error-prone: Reduces the risk of breaking layout or missing closing tags in schema markup for AI Overviews

 - Scalable: Can be generated programmatically across thousands of pages